Kostasvd/Processing_signals/README.md

 This code provides event (peak) detection in the signal of medical device.
-It helps to calculate the amplitude and frequency values to monitor the work of the device The main programm is Processing
+It helps to calculate the amplitude and frequency values to monitor the work of the device The main programm is Processing_functions.py